Two-term spectral asymptotics for the Dirichlet pseudo-relativistic kinetic energy operator on a bounded domain: Abstract

 \section{Abstract}

-We consider the operator $A_m^\Omega\defeq\sqrt{-\Delta + m^2} - m$ for $m>0$ with Dirichlet boundary condition on a bounded domain $\Omega\subset\mathbb R^d$ for $d\geqslant 2$.
-Continuing the long series of works following Weyl's famous one-term asymptotic formula for the counting function $N(\lambda)=\sum_{n=1}^\infty\npzero{\lambda_n{-}\lambda}$ of the eigenvalues of the Dirichlet Laplacian \cite{Weyl1912} and the much later found two-term expansion on domains with highly regular boundary by Ivri{\u\i} \cite{Ivrii1980} and Melrose \cite{Melrose1980}, we prove a two-term asymptotic expansion of the $N$-th Ces\`aro mean of the eigenvalues of $A_m^\Omega$ as $N\to\infty$, extending a result by Frank and Geisinger \cite{Frank2013} for the fractional Laplacian ($m=0$) and improving upon the small-time asymptotics of the heat trace $Z(t) = \sum_{n=1}^\infty e^{-t \lambda_n}$ by Ba\~nuelos et al. \cite{Banuelos2014} and Park and Song \cite{Park2014}.
+Continuing the series of works following Weyl's one-term asymptotic formula for the counting function $N(\lambda)=\sum_{n=1}^\infty\npzero{\lambda_n{-}\lambda}$ of the eigenvalues of the Dirichlet Laplacian \cite{Weyl1912} and the much later found two-term expansion on domains with highly regular boundary by Ivri{\u\i} \cite{Ivrii1980} and Melrose \cite{Melrose1980}, we prove a two-term asymptotic expansion of the $N$-th Ces\`aro mean of the eigenvalues of $A_m^\Omega\defeq\sqrt{-\Delta + m^2} - m$ for $m>0$ with Dirichlet boundary condition on a bounded domain $\Omega\subset\mathbb R^d$ for $d\geq 2$, extending a result by Frank and Geisinger \cite{Frank2013} for the fractional Laplacian ($m=0$) and improving upon the small-time asymptotics of the heat trace $Z(t) = \sum_{n=1}^\infty e^{-t \lambda_n}$ by Ba\~nuelos et al. \cite{Banuelos2014} and Park and Song \cite{Park2014}.